Iron Lung (video game): Plot

 In a future where humanity has colonized space, an event known as "The Quiet Rapture" causes all stars and habitable planets in the universe to inexplicably disappear, leaving only individuals aboard space stations or starships alive.
-To secure the survival of humanity, the Consolidation of Iron (COI) launches an expedition to AT-5, a desolate moon that has recently formed an expansive ocean of human blood, believed to hold vital resources desperately required to sustain human life.
-The player character is a convict sent to navigate the trenches of the blood ocean in a small submarine known officially as SM-13, nicknamed the "Iron Lung", to verify the existence of the resources.
-Due to the pressure and depth of the ocean, the main hatch is welded shut, the forward viewport has been encased in metal, and communications are lost shortly after submerging.
-The player is promised freedom upon their return to the surface, but a note left by a previous occupant of the submarine warns them otherwise.
+To secure the survival of humanity, a surviving colony launches an expedition to a desolate moon that has recently formed an expansive ocean of human blood, believed to hold vital resources desperately required to sustain human life.
+The player character is a convict sent to navigate the trenches of the blood ocean in a small submarine known officially as the SM-13, nicknamed the "Iron Lung", to verify the existence of the resources.
+The Iron Lung has been modified to ensure it survives the pressure and depth of the ocean: the main hatch is welded shut and the forward viewport has been encased in metal, leaving the low-quality camera on the front of the vessel as the player's only way of seeing outside.
+The player is promised freedom upon their return to the surface, but a note left by a previous occupant of the submarine warns them otherwise, claiming that being selected to pilot the Iron Lung is essentially a death sentence.

-The player takes control of the Iron Lung as they navigate through the treacherous, narrow caves and trenches.
-Using the submarine's camera, they capture photographs of points of interest scattered around the map.
-However, the photographs reveal increasingly unusual features such as plant growth, rock formations which defy explanation, large unidentified skeletons, and artificial structures resembling building facades.
-As the Iron Lung draws closer to one point of interest, an orb of light, the vessel begins to shake violently.
-At another point, the player captures the eye of a large, unidentified sea creature, which then attacks the Iron Lung in retaliation, causing a significant leak.
-After reaching the final point of interest, as the player attempts to reach the camera controls, the creature breaches the submarine, ending the game and returning the player to the title screen.
+The player navigates the Iron Lung through treacherous and narrow caves and trenches.
+Using the submarine's camera, the player takes photographs of points of interest scattered around the map.
+The photographs reveal increasingly unusual features such as plant growth, rock formations which defy explanation, large unidentified skeletons, and artificial structures resembling building facades.
+In one photograph, the player sees a large face in the background; upon taking another picture, the face disappears.
+As the Iron Lung draws closer to one point of interest, an orb of light, the vessel shakes violently.
+At another point, the presence of living organisms within the blood ocean is confirmed to the player when they capture the eye of a massive, unidentified sea monster, which then attacks the Iron Lung in retaliation, causing a significant leak.
+As the player attempts to reach the camera controls at the final point of interest, a large, frogfish-like creature smashes through the back of the submarine with a loud roar, destroying it and killing the player.

-A post-game text entry reveals that there is no current method of retrieving the remains or photographs from the destroyed submarine, so the player's mission was in vain.
+A post-game text entry reveals that there is no current method of retrieving the remains of the Iron Lung or the photographs taken by the player, meaning their mission was ultimately in vain.
 Despite this, the text remains optimistic, asserting that humanity will find a solution to the Quiet Rapture somewhere in the universe.